Machine Learning Force Fields: Mathematical and conceptual framework

 Knowledge of the PES therefore also allows to predict how a system evolves over time.
 For example, by studying a thermal ensemble of molecules starting from the same minimum on the PES, it is possible to determine which fraction of them will reach different minima and in what time frame, allowing to assess their reactivity and which products are formed.
 It is also possible to deduce the macroscopic thermodynamic properties of a system by studying how it behaves at an atomic level.
 In such molecular dynamics (MD) simulations, a classical treatment of nuclear dynamics is sometimes sufficiently accurate.
 In case of significant nuclear delocalization, which may occur in systems with light atoms, strong bonds, or for shallow potential energy landscapes\cite{tuckerman1993efficient}, nuclear quantum effects (NQEs) must be included as well.
 Even then, methods like path-integral MD establish a one-to-one correspondence between the properties of a quantum object and a classical system with an extended phase space, eliminating the need to solve the nuclear SE\cite{chandler1981exploiting, habershon2013ring, poltavsky2016modeling}.

-At each time step of the simulation, the forces $\mathbf{F}_i$ acting on each atom~$i$ must be known so that the equations of motion can be integrated numerically (e.g.\ using the Verlet algorithm\cite{verlet1967computer}).
-They can be derived from the PES by using the relation $\mathbf{F}_i=-\nabla_{\mathbf{r}_i} E$, i.e.\ the forces are the negative gradient of the potential energy $E$ with respect to the atom positions $\mathbf{r}_i$ (see Section~\ref{subsubsec:invariances_of_physical_systems}).
+At each time step of a dynamics simulation, the forces $\mathbf{F}_i$ acting on each atom~$i$ must be known so that the equations of motion can be integrated numerically (e.g.\ using the Verlet algorithm\cite{verlet1967computer}).
+They can be derived from the PES by using the relation $\mathbf{F}_i=-\nabla_{\mathbf{r}_i} E$, i.e.\ the forces are the negative gradient of the potential energy $E$ with respect to the atomic positions $\mathbf{r}_i$ (see also Section~\ref{subsubsec:invariances_of_physical_systems}).
 Forces can also be used to perform geometry optimizations, e.g.\ to find special configurations of atoms which correspond to critical points on the PES.
 For example, the height of a reaction barrier can be computed from the energy difference between the saddle point (transition state) and either of the two minima (equilibrium structures) which are connected by it.

 Although the BO approximation simplifies the SE, even approximate solutions can be computationally demanding, in particular for large systems containing many degrees of freedom.
 Thus, it is often unfeasible to derive \textit{ab initio} energies and forces for each time step of an MD simulation.
-For this reason, analytical functions, so-called force fields (FFs) are typically used to represent the PES, circumventing the problem of solving an equation altogether.
+For this reason, analytical functions, i.e.\ force fields (FFs), are typically used to represent the PES, circumventing the problem of solving an equation altogether.
 The difficulty is then shifted to finding an appropriate functional form and parametrization of the FF.
-Doing so manually requires chemical intuition and knowledge and is time- and labor-intensive.
-An alternative is to regard the task as a regression problem and use machine learning (ML) methods (see Section~\ref{subsec:machine_learning_foundations}) to learn a suitable functional form for the PES from appropriate reference data automatically.
-These machine-learned force fields (ML-FFs) are the main focus of this review.
+ML methods automate this demanding and time-consuming process by learning an appropriate function from reference data.